russell/fairy-slipper-migration/api_doc/compute-extensions/v2-tags.rst

    Generates, imports, and deletes SSH keys.

-   To add a keypair to a server, specify the ``key_name`` parameter in the request body in acreate serverrequest.
+   To add a keypair to a server, specify the ``key_name`` parameter in the request body in a create server request.

 .. swagger:tag:: migrations
    :synopsis: Migrations (os-migrations)

    Administrators only.
-Gets in-progress migrations for a region orspecified cell in a region.
+Gets in-progress migrations for a region or specified cell in a region.

 .. swagger:tag:: networks
    :synopsis: Networks (os-networks)

    Shows network information for and deletes networks.
-   Also,disassociates a network from a project in VLAN mode.
+Also, disassociates a network from a project in VLAN mode.

 .. swagger:tag:: quota-class-sets
    :synopsis: Quota class (os-quota-class-sets)